semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

 ### Ellipsis (`...`)

-In Semgrep rules, ellipsis is a pattern written `...`.
+In Semgrep rule syntax, an ellipsis is a specific pattern written as `...`.
 Ellipsis matches a sequence of any lexical elements.
 Matching ellipses is lazy or shortest-match-first.
-For example the pattern `a ... b` matches `a x b` rather than `a x b b` if the target input is `a x b b c`.
+For example, the pattern `a ... b` matches `a x b` rather than `a x b b` if the target input is `a x b b c`.

 Ellipses at the beginning or at the end of a pattern are anchored.
 For example, ellipses must match the beginning or the end of the target input, respectively.
 For example, `...` alone matches the whole input and `a ...` matches the whole input starting from the first occurrence of the word `a`.